hunter-land/socklib/readme.md

 int main() {
 	//Set up socket
-	sks::socket_base socket(sks::ipv4, sks::tcp); //Create a TCP socket to connect to an ipv4 address
-	sks::sockaddress remoteAddress("127.0.0.1", 457); //We will be connecting to the localhost on port 457
-	sks::serror err = socket.connect(remoteAddress);

-    //Wait for the server to start the conversation std::vector<uint8_t> recvData;
-	err = socket.recvfrom(recvData);

-	//Interpret message as a string
-	std::string recvMessage(recvData.begin(), recvData.end());
+	sks::socket server(sks::IPv4, sks::stream); //Create a stream socket in the IPv4 domain (TCP)
+	sks::address serverAddress("127.0.0.1:4570"); //Address of the server we will connect to server.connect(serverAddress); //Establish connection
-	std::cout << "Server says " << recvMessage << std::endl;
+	std::cout << "Connected to host " << server.connectedAddress().name() << std::endl;

+	//Receive a message from the server
+	std::vector<uint8_t> serverMessageData = server.receive(); //Get the message as a vector of bytes std::string serverMessage(serverMessageData.begin(), serverMessageData.end()); //We know the message is a string so we create a string out of it std::cout << "Server said: " << serverMessage << std::endl; //Display the string

-	//Reply to the server
+	//Send a message to the server
-	std::string message = "Hey server!"; //Message to be sent is this ascii string std::vector<uint8_t> messageData(message.begin(), message.end()); //Convert string into vector of bytes err = socket.sendto(messageData); //Send it
+	std::string message = "Hey server, just saying hello!"; //Message to be sent is this ASCII string std::vector<uint8_t> messageData(message.begin(), message.end()); //Convert string into vector of bytes server.send(messageData); //Send the message to the server

-	//Socket is closed gracefully when deconstructed, no code needed here return 0;
+	//Socket is deconstructed automatically, which gracefully closes the connection for us return 0;
+}
 ```
 *For more examples and information, please view the full documentation.*

+## Notes
+1. Address families/domains which do not have any strict formatting (i.e. `unix`) *do* require a family/domain hint to be passed to an address constructor

 ## Contact
+Project Creator
-Hunter Land - hunterland4.5.7@gmail.com - [Block#2716](https://discordapp.com/users/201452615890894848)
+- Hunter Land - hunterland4.5.7@gmail.com - [Block#2716](https://discordapp.com/users/201452615890894848)

 Project Link: https://github.com/hunter-land/socklib